 Jayne has more than 20 years of clinical dietetic experience working in a broad range of areas including diabetes, cardiac, renal, gastroenterology and paediatric nutrition.
 She has an interest in the nutritional management and prevention of chronic diseases.

-Occupational therapy is a growing field, particularly in the areas of children and families, disability and aged care.
-According to the National Skills Commission (2021 employment projections for the five years to 2026), employment growth for occupational therapists is 7.4%.
+Yes.
+According to the National Skills Commission (2021 employment growth projections for the next five years to 2026), employment growth for Nutrition professionals is 7.2%.

 I am an